IBEX-TUDelft/IBEX-game_server/README.md

 ```
 This removes existing docker containers and then builds and deploys the containers based on the settings in the .env and docker-compose.yml files.

-## Deploying the static, pre-build image from the docker hub

-### Installation

-1. Download (and unzip) the zip file contained in the docker-compose directory, or checkout the directory itself.
-2. Open a console, move to the docker-compose directory created in step 1
-3. In the docker-compose folder, run the following instruction: `docker compose up`

-Following these instructions, docker will pull the required images and run all applications.
-You can then manage the whole contained app using Docker Desktop.

 # After Installation